lucas-diedrich/alphapept-website/content/mission.md

 ### Scientific Rigor

 alphapept is dedicated to advancing computational proteomics through high-quality, peer-reviewed methods.
-Each tool in the ecosystem is built on per-reviewed algorithms, validated through careful benchmarking and aligned with current best practices in the field.
-Our goal is to empower researchers with reliable, cutting-edge solutions for the analysis of mass spectrometry data.
+Each tool in the ecosystem is validated through careful benchmarking and aligned with current best practices in the field.
+Our goal is to empower researchers with reliable, state-of-the-art solutions for the analysis of mass spectrometry data.

-### Interoperability
+### Accessibility

 We design our tools to work seamlessly within the broader scientific software ecosystem.
 By building on established standards and integrating with widely used platforms—such as Python-based analysis environments—we ensure that alphapept fits naturally into modern, modular workflows.
 This approach fosters flexibility, reproducibility, and scalability across diverse research contexts.